micallef25/DroneMoM/README.md

-# Onboard UAV Photogrammetry on NVIDIA Jetson Platform
+# Drone Mom
 ## CIS565 Final Project for John Marcao, Eric Micallef, and Taylor Nelms

-### Drone Mom
+### This guide will install everything you need to get started with ROS on the Jetson Nano development setup please refer to the readme in the setup folder.

-### This guide will install everything you need to get started with ROS
+## Do not clone this repo until the instructions tell you to.

 ## Installation